gbv/jskos-php/README.md

 contains several examples, including wrappers of existing terminology services (Wikidata, GND...) to JSKOS-API.

-The examples can be tried online at <https://jskos-php-examples.herokuapp.com>
+The examples can be tried online at <https://jskos-php-examples.herokuapp.com>.
-(may be out of date).

 # Contributung